Nav Radio Upgrade (with Streaming)

 To retain use of a stock changer or existing aftermarket Bluetooth adapter (such as Grom), or to install a factory MP3 changer or Sirius module, an adapter cable will be needed.
 There are options, beginning with whether or not your car has DSP audio:

 Cable '718 comes un-pinned (for use with various radios) and therefore requires manual pinning of the connector.
 This task is straightforward and takes 5 minutes (for pin-outs, see diagram A above).
-Remember, the existing coax cable that routes digital audio into the DSP amplifier is no longer used.
-Instead, analog audio is routed directly into the new radio, creating in effect a "standard" audio system.
-No more "DSP adapter" required.
-All devices including Grom adapters connect directly to this cable.
+Remember, the existing mini-cable that routes digital audio into the DSP amplifier may be discarded.
+Instead, analog audio can be routed directly into the new radio creating in effect a standard audio system, eliminating the need for aftermarket "DSP adapters".
+All devices including CD changers and Grom adapters connect directly to this cable.

 Cable '954 converts older 10-pin connectors to the new 12-pin style.
 It must be joined to your existing cable using heat-shrink tubing since there is no securing mechanism between the two cables.
 (Use of electrical tape or other is not advised, since these methods deteriorate over time.)
-See C43 Radio Connections image in Procedure section below for illustration.
+See C43 Radio Connections image in Procedure section below.

-Alternatively, non-DSP cars could also use cable '718 and discard their existing cable.
+Alternatively, non-DSP cars could also use cable '718 and ignore their existing cable.
 This avoids the joining issue for cable '954.
 In fact, any BMW can use cable '718 with the BM53.

 Supplement: Build a CD Connection Cable for under $20.